Porto is a beautiful city that surprises everyone who visits it.

-What to see in Porto on a weekend
+What to See in Porto on a Weekend?

-Porto, the origin of Portugal’s name
+Porto, the Origin of Portugal’s Name

-This city Portus Cale is the Porto we know today and the name of Portugal is the result of the evolution of the name Portus Cale.
+This city Portus Cale is the Porto we know today, and the name of Portugal is the result of the evolution of the name Portus Cale.

-Porto and its famous wines
+Porto and its Famous Wines

-Porto is a sweet, intense, very rich wine with almost 20 degrees of alcohol, so you have to be careful 😉
+Porto is a sweet, intense, vibrant wine with almost 20 degrees of alcohol, so you must be careful. 😉

 What’s the most important thing to see in Porto in two days?
 You can do the visits in this order if you want.